Category: Drink

 Understanding The World of Tea

 Is Oolong tea a kind of green tea?
 Is Long Jing a kind of tea or a brand?
 Which one does what for you?
 These questions have been on my brain longer than my stay here in China (since 2005).
 After all, tea is the most consumed drink in the world after water.
 There are certainly more than a few reasons for that!
 After discussing the specifics with Chinese friends, tea aficionados, and tea shop owners, I can safely say that the mystery around tea is not so complicated after all.
-Let’s start general and get more specific as we go along!
+Let’s start generally and get more specific as we go along!

 One Plant: All (leaf) tea comes from the same species of plant.
-Just like apples all come from apple trees (haha).
-Varieties exist among all species and those varieties include: Green, Oolong, Black, White, Yellow,and Pu’er.
+Just like apples all come from apple trees… Varieties exist among all species and those varieties include: Green, Oolong, Black, White, Yellow,and Pu’er.
 Processing and growing techniques are other ways that teas get their distinctive colors, flavors, and characteristics.
 For specifics on processing, check out the image on the right.
 The following disambiguations are listed from lighter to darker tea varieties.

 Read More…